TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 2/1 Chronicles 2.28.md

 ---

-And the sons of Onam were Shammai, and Jada.
-And the sons of Shammai: Nadab, and Abishur.
+The sons of Onam were Shammai, and Jada.
+The sons of Shammai: Nadab, and Abishur.